-58. Appointment of a District Seyfo 6 of 2001
+58. Appointment of a District Seyfo

-(1) The President shall appoint a District in consultation with the Secretary of State responsible for Local Government.

-(2) The Secretary of State responsible for Local Government may, in consultation with the Divisional Commissioners, make recommendations to the National assembly for the creation of new Seyfo Districts.
+- 1. The President shall appoint a District Seyfo in consultation with the Minister responsible for Local Government. - The Minister responsible for Local Government may, in consultation with the Regional Governors, make recommendations to the National assembly for the creation of new Seyfo Districts.

-59 Appointment of an Alkalo 6 of 2001.
+59. Appointment of an Alkalo

-(1) The Secretary of State responsible for Local Government shall appoint an Alkalo in consultation with the Divisional Commissioner and District Seyfo or Chairperson of the Kanifing Municipal Council, as the case may be.

-(2) The Secretary of State shall, in making an appointment under subsection (1), take into account traditional lines f inheritance.
+- 1. The Minister responsible for local government shall appoint an Alkalo in consultation with the Regional Governors and District Seyfo or Chairperson of the Kanifing Municipal Council, as the case may be. - 2.
+The Minister shall, in making an appointment under subsection (1), take into account traditional lines of inheritance.

-PART 7: Political Parties
+PART VII: Political Parties